GSK-Biostatistics/tab2neo/data_providers/README.md

              _id_RECORD Sex  _id_Sex  _id_Subject Subject
     0               96   M       91           93    S001
     1               97   F       92           94    S002
-where columns 'id.\_Sex_', 'id.\_RECORD_'and 'id.\_Treatment_' would contain unique identifiers of the corresponding nodes in the database (Neo4j node ids) and the rest of the columns will contain values of properties of the corresponding nodes.
+where columns 'id\_Sex_', 'id\_RECORD_'and 'id\_Subject_' would contain unique identifiers of the corresponding nodes in the database (Neo4j node ids) and the rest of the columns will contain values of properties of the corresponding nodes.

 # Detailed technical description
 ### __init__()